MaLeLabTs/RegexGenerator/README.md

 ---

-(1) This is a developement version branch which differs from the cited works.
+(1) This is a developement version branch which *slightly* differs from the cited works.

 (2) BibTeX format: